conduitio-labs/conduit-connector-oracle/README.md

 ## Testing

-Run `make test` to run all unit and integration tests, as well as an acceptance test.
+Run `make test` to run all unit and integration tests, as well as an acceptance test from the Conduit Connector SDK.
 To pass the integration and acceptance tests, set the Oracle database URL to the environment variables as an `ORACLE_URL`.

 ## Source